MarcYin/SIAC/README.md

 ```

-To save your time for installing GDAL and lightgbm (Tow dependencies), please use:
+To save your time for installing GDAL:

 ```bash
 conda install -c conda-forge gdal>2.1